Undergraduate Programmes | School of Law and Government

 The School of Law and Government offers three excellent undergraduate degrees, each featuring small-class teaching, open and direct access to academic staff and important links with industry employers - BCL (Law and Society), BA in Economics, Politics and Law, and BA in International Relations.

-Students on all three of these degree programmes benefit from the expertise of dedicated lecturers and innovative, engaging approaches to teaching.
+Students on all of these degree programmes benefit from the expertise of dedicated lecturers and innovative, engaging approaches to teaching.
 Students gain both theoretical knowledge and practical skills, making graduates of these degrees most attractive to employees.

 Looking for a challenge?
 Take on the global challenges through challenge-based learning.

 The DCU BSc in Global Challenges is for people who want to challenge themselves to take on the world’s problems.
 This unique programme integrates social science and technology studies through challenge-based learning.
 Technological advances can bring about huge changes to the way we live.
 Students will also explore the societal and economic impacts of new and emerging technologies, and their effect on the future of work, environmental impacts and community interaction.

 Students will engage with concrete problems, such as climate change, gender stereotypes, fake news, global health and global inequality.
 Solutions to these problems will be explored through simulations, hackathons and interdisciplinary team-work.
 Challenges will be inspired by examples from the public, private, and NGO sectors, as well as student-generated challenges.
 We will equip graduates to develop socially effective technological solutions to real problems (MORE)

 The BA in International Relations allows students to discover more about a variety of issues and debates in global politics and to consider the forces which shape contemporary societies.
 Students will learn to understand and analyse the organisation and interaction of modern societies, by learning about politics, development, international institutions, political economy and area studies from a global perspective.

 Students taking this degree also have the opportunity to study abroad for one year.